Jeshibu/Playnite-wiki/Building.md

 ## Building

-Solution will properly load only in Visual Studio 2017 because it contains ASP.NET Core project with .csproj project configuration, which is not supported in 2015.
-Otherwise there are no other requirements to build from VS, all references should be downloaded from NuGet.
+Visual Studio 2017 is required (2019 probably works as well, but consider it not supported officially).

 .NET SDK 4.6.2 is required to build the application.